 We have developed a range of measurement tools that have become the local and/or international standards in their field.
-These include a self-management outcomes tool (the heiQ™), a tool for measuring the impact of flu (Flu-iiQ™), a tool for understanding and prioritising the need for hip and knee joint replacement (MAPT), an osteoarthritis burden tool (OA-Quest), a medication self-management tool (meiQ), and most recently, a tool for measuring health literacy (HeLMS).
+These include a self-management outcomes tool (the heiQ), a tool for measuring the impact of flu (Flu-iiQ), a tool for understanding and prioritising the need for hip and knee joint replacement (MAPT), a medication self-management tool (meiQ), and most recently, a tool for measuring health literacy (HLQ).
 We believe that our success in measurement development is based on our grounded approach to defining the construct and developing items, and to our rigorous processes for refining and testing items and scales.

 2. Program development and implementation

-We have an established track record in developing innovative programs that work—programs that meet the needs of consumers and practitioners and can become established as ongoing components of the health system.
-These programs include the Orthopaedic Waiting List Reform (www.health.vic.gov.au/oahks), which is being implemented in most Australian states, and the national quality and monitoring system for chronic disease self-management program (including the heiQ™).
-Our approach to the conceptualisation of a whole-of-system workplace-based intervention for people with arthritis has been viewed as exemplary (The Australian WorkHealth—Arthritis Project).
-More recently, we developed the Hep C: Take Control self-management course with Hepatitis C Victoria.
+We have an established track record in developing innovative programs that work programs that meet the needs of consumers and practitioners and can become established as ongoing components of the health system.
+These programs include the Orthopaedic Waiting List Reform, which has been implemented in most Australian states, and the national quality and monitoring system for chronic disease self-management program (including the heiQ).
+Our approach to the conceptualisation of a whole-of-system workplace-based intervention for people with arthritis has been viewed as exemplary (The Australian WorkHealth Arthritis Project).
+More recently, we developed the SteppingUp with is being implemented in Australia and elsewhere.

 3. Health program evaluation